Dew-Research/DewLabStudio-NETFramework-Samples/README.md

 Dew.Lab.Studio.Core
 Dew.Lab.Studio.Linux

-Visual Studio 2017+ and JetBrains Rider will restore required packages automatically.
+Visual Studio 2017+ and Rider will automatically restore all NuGet dependencies.
-Native libraries are resolved automatically — no manual DLL copying is required.
+Native runtimes are resolved automatically; **no manual DLL copying is required**.

 ---